SATURDAY, MARCH 18, 2017, 8:00pm

 Requiem, Op.
 45

-Two works born of deep, personal religious experiences are featured in
+Two compositions born of deep, personal religious experiences are featured

-this concert.
-One of the most important choral work of the Romantic era,
+in this concert.
+One of the most important choral works of the Romantic

 Requiem, was written in memory of his mother, who passed away in 1865.
 Jonathan